Pylons/pyramid/docs/narr/security.rst

                          authorization_policy=authorization_policy)

 .. note:: the ``authentication_policy`` and ``authorization_policy``
-   arguments may also be passed to the Configurator as :ref:`dotted Python name` values, each representing the dotted name path to a suitable implementation global defined at Python module scope.
+   arguments may also be passed to the Configurator as :term:`dotted Python name` values, each representing the dotted name path to a suitable implementation global defined at Python module scope.